British intelligence agencies: Origins

 Organised intelligence collection and planning for the Government of the United Kingdom and the British Empire was established during the 19th century.
 The War Office, responsible for the administration of the British Army, formed the Intelligence Branch in 1873, which became the Directorate of Military Intelligence.
 The Admiralty, responsible for command of the Royal Navy, formed the Foreign Intelligence Committee in 1882, which evolved into the Naval Intelligence Department (NID) in 1887.

 The Committee of Imperial Defence, established in 1902, was responsible for research, and some co-ordination, on issues of military strategy.

 The Secret Service Bureau was founded in 1909 as a joint initiative of the Admiralty and the War Office to control secret intelligence operations in the UK and overseas, particularly concentrating on the activities of the Imperial German government.
-The Bureau was split into naval and army sections which, over time, specialised in foreign espionage and internal counter-espionage activities respectively.
+The Bureau operated alongside but independently of the military.
+It was split into naval and army sections which, over time, specialised in foreign espionage and internal counter-espionage activities respectively.
 This specialisation, formalised before 1914, was a result of the Admiralty intelligence requirements related to the maritime strength of the Imperial German Navy.